Halifax Share Dealing Review

 Your capital is at risk.

 However, the platform is not very modern and offers very limited tools and materials.
-Dealing fees are on the high end for share and fund trading.
-There may be a better platform for you that is cheaper and easier to open, depending on how often you invest.
+Dealing fees are on the high end for share and fund trading, although regular dealing is free.
+As a result, Halifax may not be the best fit for active traders or investors who want a modern, feature-rich platform.
+Depending on how often you trade and the type of account you need, there are cheaper and more comprehensive alternatives worth considering.

 -